ihcsim/sbsearch/README.md

   -V, --version                                    Print version
 ```

-To search for logs relevant to the PVC `pvc-tg13d9d2-f7g3-46t1-770d-13wa01c36f01`
+For example, to search for logs relevant to the PVC
-in the support bundle located at
+`pvc-tg13d9d2-f7g3-46t1-770d-13wa01c36f01` in the support bundle located at
 `~/Downloads/supportbundle_5t66d62c-u8a4-4311-8426-1d8493b2b576_2024-10-17T18-38-27Z`:

 ```sh